What is a CE mark? And what do you need to look out for?

 You may think it is smart to just put a CE mark on a product to be on the safe side, but that is not the case.
 If a product does not fall within one of the product groups it simply may not have a CE marking.
 In Europe it is forbidden to place the CE mark on a product that does not fall within one of the product groups, even if it complies with the European regulations.
 It is therefore very important to know whether your product falls within one of the product groups.

-When a CE mark is placed on a product wrongly there are, of course, consequences.
-There are three possible consequences of the mark being wrongly placed on a product.
-The first option may be that the manufacturer has to modify the product.
-Of course, the intention is that the product is adapted in such a way that it complies with the regulations.
-Because the product does comply with the regulations after the modifications, it is then entitled to a CE marking.
+When a CE marking is wrongly placed on a product, there are, of course, consequences.
+There are three possible outcomes of incorrectly affixing the certification.
+The first option may require the manufacturer to modify the product.
+Naturally, the intention is to modify the product so that it complies with the regulations.
+After the necessary adjustments, the product is then eligible for a CE marking.

 The second option has greater consequences.
 It is also possible that the product will have to be taken off the market.
 The product may no longer be sold.
 There is also a third option for very serious cases.
 In these cases, the producer or importer is prosecuted.